yy2792/VBA_Bloomberg_API_Wrapper/README.md

 This is a VBA class module of a Bloomberg API Wrapper.
 The features of this wrapper include requesting historical (BDH) and reference data (BDP) from Bloomberg.

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on Macro-enabled Spreadsheet.

 ### Prerequisites

 Excel, Bloomberg API COM 3.5 Type Library